gusinacio/scanner/README.md

-# Scanner - a lexical analyser and syntactic analysis
+# Scanner and Parser - lexical analyser and syntax analyser
 This project is designed to create the first and second parts of a computer compiler.
 It's a project for INE5426, a Computer Science course at UFSC.

 ## Prerequisites